gSchool/ada-1-intro-to-ruby/02-methods/03-built-in-methods.md

 ### Activity Researching Methods

-Using the documentation and experimenting with IRB answer the following:
+Using the documentation and experimenting with irb answer the following:

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->